PhilipQuaicoo/GoogleDataAnalyticsCapstoneProject/README.md

 # Visualisation of Data

-### Google sheets was used to plot various graphs of the exported tables to visualize trands in how various usertypes patronize the services.
+### Google sheets was used to plot various graphs of the exported tables to visualize trends in how various usertypes patronize the services.

 The comparison is between Customer and Subscriber usertypes and this Pie Chart visualises the fraction they each represent in the entire dataset.